 Task Assignment

-A Task is either a single image, series, or entire study that moves through the annotation workflow in a single unit.
-The intention is for a Labeler to view and annotate a single Task together; therefore, if you'd like your Labelers to view & annotate an entire MRI study comprised of 4 series together, you should upload the entire study as a single Task.
+For example, if you'd like your Labelers to view & annotate an entire MRI study comprised of 4 series together, you should upload the 4 series together as a single Task (see "Multi-series Task" below):

-All projects use automatic task assignment by default.
-The automatic task assignment protocol is a first-come-first-serve system that assigns the oldest data to the annotators that request new tasks first.
+Automatic Task Assignment is enabled by default upon Project creation.
+The automatic assignment protocol is a first-come-first-serve system, i.e. it assigns the oldest Tasks to the first annotators that request new Tasks.

-Labelers can request new tasks by keeping the Annotation Tool open or clicking on the "Label/Review" buttons on the Project Dashboard.
+Labelers can request new Tasks by clicking on the "Label/Review" buttons on the Project Dashboard.

-You can disable automatic task assignment in Project Settings -> Overview.
+You can disable Automatic Task Assignment in Project Settings -> General Settings.

-You can override the automatic assignment protocol by manually assigning tasks to users from the Data Page.
+Admins can also override the automatic assignment protocol and manually assign Tasks to users from the Data Page.

-RedBrick AI will not automatically re-assign tasks that you have manually assigned.
+RedBrick AI will not automatically re-assign Tasks that have been manually assigned.

-You can programmatically assign tasks using our SDK or prescribe the assignment during data upload as part of your items file.
+You can programmatically assign tasks by prescribing the assignment during data upload as part of your Items List or using the assign_tasks() method of our SDK.

 [